 - Podcast or webinar

-- Surveys, research and unique data
+- Surveys, research, and unique data

 Whichever form your activity takes, ensure the quality and relevance doesn’t suffer.
 Engagement will only happen if the content is interesting.

 At MTM, our belief in the power of print has never waned and it seems more and more content marketing specialists are now agreeing with us.
 And it makes sense.
 As the number of organisations battling for attention in the digital sphere increases, creating and distributing content via traditional mail or by hand provides an opportunity to stand out from your competition.
-Digital isn’t gong to go into sudden decline but the balance between modern and more traditional forms of distribution may start to be addressed in 2015 as we all look for the best mix to achieve our objectives.
+Digital isn’t going to go into sudden decline but the balance between modern and more traditional forms of distribution may start to be addressed in 2015 as we all look for the best mix to achieve our objectives.
 It is easy to see how print encourages your audience to invest more time digesting your content and good quality print has the potential to linger in the office or on your target’s desk for days or even weeks.

 The line between how B2B and B2C has become increasingly blurred over the past few years and in 2015 the trend is set to continue.
 One factor in this developing homogony is the rise of e-commerce, which has provided traditional B2B business with the opportunity to enter the B2C arena, selling directly to customers.
 Even if your business is strictly B2B, the marketing strategies you use are increasingly coming from the B2C world.

-Embracing the opportunities for storytelling and the value of customer experienceare two areas where B2B is taking on board the strategies which have worked for B2C.
+Embracing the opportunities for storytelling and the value of customer experience are two areas where B2B is taking on board the strategies which have worked for B2C.
 B2B companies will have to accept the need to focus on creating content that’s truly compelling as well as thinking about relevant channels, tailoring content to specific audience segments.

 Mobile and tablet will continue to dominate desktop so in 2015 it will be even more vital to think about the mobile user experience when it comes to content.
 This is related to the previous prediction that creating a mix of content is going to be important.
 As we all use a wider range of devices to digest information, as marketers, we have to ensure the content we are producing is suited to a plethora of platforms.
 The emergence of wearables (wearable technology) is likely to throw another element into the mix.
-If your audiences starts to embrace smart watches, how is that white paper going to look?
+If your audiences start to embrace smartwatches, how is that white paper going to look?
 A question perhaps can’t answer yet but one to keep in mind for the future.

 When you think about your audience, both customers and prospects, how easy is it to segment them?
 It is likely your database contains geographical information, position, sex and maybe even age bracket but beyond this, what do you know about what motivates them?
-If the answer is ‘actually nothing’ don’t feel bad, we are all the same, data collection and management is a full time job in itself and it is unusual for many organisations to have the resources to go out and glean really personal data.
+If the answer is ‘actually nothing’ don’t feel bad, we are all the same, data collection and management is a full-time job in itself and it is unusual for many organisations to have the resources to go out and glean really personal data.
 But, that said, it is going to become increasingly important that you do know more about your audience and use that information to reach them.

 The first port of call is likely to be social media.
 It is going to be very hard to start recording individual interests and relating them back to your customer and prospect databases but you can start to discover emerging trends in the things your followers and fans are interested in.
 What events or exhibitions are being discussed?
 What media channels and topics are they sharing?
-What are your competitors’ audience responding to?
+What is your competitors’ audience responding to?
 All these things (and many more besides) can assist you in focusing your content to smaller, more specific groups.

 Content marketing works.
 Full stop.
 It has the potential to drive tangible growth and deliver excellent ROI but only if you take the time to evaluate your objectives and create a strategy that keeps those objectives front and centre.
 Your audience is not ‘the internet’ so a scattergun approach is never going to deliver the results you want.
-Get to know your audience and begin to build meaningful and long lasting relationships with them.
+Get to know your audience and begin to build meaningful and long-lasting relationships with them.
 Be consistent, be honest and most of all, be yourself, not a faceless corporation.
 People buy from people so get yourself and your organisation out there to meet them and 2015 could well be your year.

 If you would like help to be heard amongst the noise, give MTM a call.
 Good luck.